 State-of-Certified Range and State-of Certified Energy (SOCR and SOCE) monitors

-27. Whilst the term State of Health (SOH) is commonly applied to refer to the health of a battery at a given point in its life, this term is not commonly defined and is determined through a variety of different methodologies.
-It was therefore chosen to define two new related metrics for use within the GTR: the State of Certified Energy (SOCE) and the State of Certified Range (SOCR).
-Both metrics represent a percentage of the certified battery energy or electric range remaining at a given point in time.
+27. Whilst the term State of Health (SOH) is commonly applied to refer to the health of a battery at a given point in its life, this term is not defined or measured in a consistent way.
+It was therefore decided to define two new related metrics for use within the GTR: the State of Certified Energy (SOCE) and the State of Certified Range (SOCR).
+Both metrics represent a percentage of the original, certified battery energy or electric range that remains at a given point in the lifetime of the vehicle.
 In the case of SOCE, it was decided to base the metric on the Usable Battery Energy (UBE).

-28. Metrics based upon electric range and UBE were both chosen as the values can be determined through the respective certification test methodologies already applied within the Contracting Parties and are based on key performance parameters relating to battery health.
+Metrics based upon electric range and UBE can be determined through the respective certification test methodologies already applied within the Contracting Parties and are based on key performance parameters relating to battery health.
 These metrics are intended to provide both the basis of information made available to consumers and also values for assessment against Minimum Performance Requirements (MPR) relating to battery durability by manufacturers and authorities.

-The IWG decided to exclude NOVC-HEVs from Phase 1 of the GTR development.
+28. The IWG decided to exclude NOVC-HEVs from the current scope of the GTR.
 While batteries of NOVC-HEVs can experience degradation, NOVC-HEVs have no electric range, and their battery UBE is not typically determined at certification.
 Moreover, battery degradation in an NOVC-HEV is likely to result in degradation of fuel economy, which can be detected by existing in-service conformity practices.
 The IWG will continue to consider the need for extending this GTR to NOVC-HEVs in the future.

 29. From discussions within the IWG it was concluded that it would not be appropriate to define the process or algorithm by which the SOCR or SOCE monitors determine their estimated values.
 It would be highly complex to define an algorithm that could accurately account for the range of battery cell chemistry and battery management strategies in use within the market.
 Instead, it was determined to allow manufacturers to determine their own means to estimate these metrics, whilst ensuring the accuracy through an in-use verification procedure.